BenBowers/MWAtdr/README.md

 Do not be alarmed if it takes over 20 minutes.

 Next, you need to convert the Docker image to a Singularity image.
-There are a few options of which system to perform the conversion on:
+There are a few options for which system to perform the conversion on:

 - Use Singularity installed on your personal machine.
 Installation of Singularity is easy if you use Linux or Mac, but difficult for Windows.
 - Use Singularity already installed on Garrawarla, either on the login nodes or on the compute nodes with an interactive SLURM job.
 Using the compute nodes is likely fastest to build, but it does require transferring the >5GB Docker image to Garrawarla first.